 Citation is quoting or otherwise referring to an author or their work to illustrate a point or to support an argument in your own essay or research paper.
-When you do this, you must acknowledge the contribution of that author with an in-text citation and a bibliographic citation.
+When you use someone else's work in your paper, you must acknowledge the contribution of that author with an in-text citation and a bibliographic citation.
 An in-text citation is a short reference to that part of the work you have used within the body of your paper, and a bibliographic citation is a full citation included in a list at the end of your paper, formatted according to the style you are using - usually APA or MLA style.

-Quote when the exact wording is important to retain meaning:
+Quotation is using someone's exact words when the exact wording is important to retain meaning.

 Comprehensive and clearly organized, examples provided for a variety of source types.